 3. Noam Bettan - 'Michelle' (Israel) 🇮🇱

-If there is one thing that the nothingburger that is the Israeli entry has given us, it is a lesson of how not to film against mirrors.
-The camera crew does important work but come on, it should be TV production 101 that you should never be able to see them, particularly for a non-stop 20-second run.
+If I were to find one positive thing to say about the nothingburger that is the Israeli entry has given us, it is a lesson in how not to film against mirrors.
+The camera crew does important work but come on, it should be TV production 101 to keep them out of the frame, particularly for a non-stop 20-second run.
 Ouch.

-Regardless what you think of the song, we all know that just like last year, Israel is magically going to net several hundreds of points in the televote, yet be mysteriously absent from any radioplay or streaming charts.
+Regardless what you think of the song, we all know that just like last year, Israel is magically going to net several hundreds of points in the televote, yet be mysteriously absent from any radioplay or streaming charts afterwards.
 Funny that.

 ★★